zainsidd13/booklists/README.md

 I am currently working on adding user authentication and polishing the frontend design.
 Once completed, the application will be deployed to Google's Firebase cloud server for scalability.

+When browsing through my code, keep in mind that there are still plenty of optimization techniques I plan to implement!

 Until then, below are a few images of the websites current status: